 Subscribe to our YouTube page to be the first to know about new content.

 We believe journalists and entertainment industry professionals hold unique potential to depolarize America by translating disparate Americans' humanity, hopes, concerns, and experiences across siloes and promoting new narratives of shared civic reality.

-In 2018, RTT piloted a training in mediation skills for journalists, focused on integrating mediation tools into everything from how journalists ask questions to what stories they choose to tell.
-We believe journalists hold unique potential to depolarize America by supporting audiences to see each other’s hopes, concerns, and experiences across the siloes of American life.
-This powerful essay by Amanda Ripley of The Atlantic, in part an outgrowth of this training, has been making extraordinary waves in the journalism field.
+In partnership with the Bridge Entertainment Labs (BEL), RTT's training for entertainment industry professionals supports Hollywood writers, producers, and directors to integrate conflict transformation tools into their character development and story arcs.
+RTT's journalism training focuses on integrating mediation tools into everything from how journalists ask questions to what stories they choose to tell.
+This powerful essay by Amanda Ripley of The Atlantic, written in part as an outgrowth of this training, has made many waves in the journalism field.

 RTT envisions supporting America’s faith communities to become exemplars of the productive deliberation across divides that our democracy needs.
 Religious institutions are often natural conveners who organically bring together constituents with divergent points of view.
 With the right tools and training, faith leaders and communities can lead the way in overcoming toxic polarization and distrust.

 In 2022, RTT’s work with clergy focuses on two programs:

 RTT has delivered hundreds of high-impact programs to rabbis, pastors, and other faith leaders.
 Through our training, consultation, and programming, faith leaders have turned their institutions into welcoming spaces to discuss and learn about the thorniest issues while honoring all of their congregants, even where they strongly disagree.